 Charge 1.
 Monitor trends in water conservation implementation

+The WCAC has 23 appointed members who represent major water use sectors and stakeholders in our state.
+The members representing the areas listed below have summarized findings and progress.

 Agricultural Water Conservation

 According to the 2012 Census of Agriculture, Texas ranks fourth in the nation in number of acres irrigated and fifth in irrigation water applied.
 Because irrigation is so critical to Texas’ food and fiber production and the state’s agricultural sector, producers are deliberately working to conserve water.
 Planting decisions reflect both water availability and fluctuations in global commodity markets.
 Effective precipitation or lack thereof impacts the actual applied volume of irrigation water prior to planting and during the growing season.